googleapis/cloud-trace-nodejs/README.md

         npm install --save @google/cloud-trace

 2. Include and start the library at the *top of the main script of your application*.
-It's important that Cloud Trace is the first thing executed so that it can accurately gather data:
+It's important that the trace agent is the first thing executed so that it can accurately gather data:

         require('@google/cloud-trace').start({projectId: 'your-project-id'});